Navigation

 Sections have appropriate navigation links to take you further into the content:

 If People are named on the current page then a menu appears with those names in it.
 Clicking a name will red-light it, if it is in the content text.
-If you hover over an entry with a on the right you will see links to the other pages on LPMCC.net where the name also appears.
+If you hover over a name with a on the right you will see links to the other pages on LPMCC.net where the name also appears.
 There are no names on this page so one is shown as a random example.

 If the current page has Links in the content that take you to related pages then there will be a duplicate list of those links on the left.
 You can read to the end of your current page and then follow the subject quickly using this menu.